joshbegley/nyt-latest/README.md

 `The children of a severely alcoholic widower navigate his incapacity, and his legacy, in John J. Caswell Jr.’s pitch-black comedy about addiction.`\
 https://nytimes.com/2023/06/06/theater/wet-brain-review.html?searchResultPosition=2

-**7 People Shot Outside High School Graduation in Richmond**\
+**Two People Fatally Shot Outside High School Graduation in Richmond**\
-`Three sustained life-threatening injuries, and others were hurt in the ensuing chaos.
-Two subjects were in custody, according to the police.`\
+`Another five people were shot, the authorities said, and others were hurt in the ensuing chaos.
+A 19-year-old male suspect was in police custody.`\
 https://nytimes.com/2023/06/06/us/graduation-shooting-richmond-virginia.html?searchResultPosition=3

 **Chris Christie Launches Presidential Election Bid**\